ultimate271/notes/book/Dragon/The Dragon and the King.md

 trenches of your own comfort, and I will pull you out of those trenchs and make you a great people."

+# The dragon takes the people into the sky
+## The dragon creates playful patterns in the sky
 As the dragon finished his words, he sprung up from his coiled sitting position, and flew up into the air again.
 He flew into the sky and circled above the clouds, weaving his path in and out of his own tail, creating a